-the late 1820s.
-This wave of public sentiment was precipitated by the announced publication of William Morgan's exposé on Masonic ceremonies and by his related mysterious disappearance and presumed murder in September 1826.
+The exact involvement of Hyrum Smith on these levels is not known.
+Presumably, it was a positive experience for him and he related it as such to his brother.
+Any early enthusiasm, however, may have been temporarily checked by widespread anti-Mason feelings which pervaded the Smith's locale in upstate New York during the late 1820s.
+This wave of public sentiment was precipitated by the announced publication of William Morgan's expose on Masonic ceremonies and by his related mysterious disappearance and presumed murder in September 1826.
 A public outcry against Masons as a group who put themselves above the law followed.
 For a few years, American Masonic lodges were, for all practical purposes, inactive.
-Many lodges closed; Masons' renouncements of affiliation were widespread.
+Many lodges closed, and renouncements of Masonic affiliation were widespread.
 A number of newspapers dedicated to exposing Masonry were established in New York and other states.
-The anti-Masonic movement led to the creation of an independent political party where its energies were ultimately diffused; it was disbanded in 1832 (McCarthy 1902; Vaughn 1983).
+The anti-Masonic movement led to the creation of an independent political party, where its energies were ultimately diffused; it was disbanded in 1832.23

-Some scholars (Brodie 1973, 65-66; Goodwin 1925, 9 and 1927, 3-29; O'Dea 1957, 23, 35; Ostler 1987, 73-76; Prince 1917) feel that such anti-Masonry may be seen in the Book of Mormon and interpret some passages (e.g. Alma 37:21-32; Hel.
-6:21-22; Eth.
-8:18-26) as apparently anti-Masonic.
-These passages condemn secret combinations, secret signs, and secret words in a manner which may be interpreted as reminiscent of anti-Masonic rhetoric prevalent during this period.
+Some scholars feel that such anti-Masonry may be seen in the Book of Mormon and interpret some passages (e.g., Alma 37:21-32; Hell 6:21-22; Eth.
+8:18-26) as apparently anti-Masonic.24 These passages condemn secret combinations, secret signs, and secret words in a manner which may be interpreted as reminiscent of anti-Masonic rhetoric prevalent during this period.